Gardenia taitensis, pronounced [gar-DEEN-ya] [tay-TEN-sis], is a tropical plant species in the family Rubiaceae.

 In ideal conditions, the Tahitian can grow up to ten feet tall.
 When grown in a container, plants typically reach one to three feet tall.

 Tiaré flower gardenia is a moderate grower, adding around one to two feet per year.
-Young plants typically take one and three years before they start flowering.
+Young plants typically take one or three years before they start flowering.

 Flowering and Sweet Fragrance